tcvrick/audioset-vggish-tensorflow-to-pytorch/README.md

 close in most cases.

 ## Usage
-1. Download the pretrained weights and PCA parameters from the [AudioSet](https://github.com/tensorflow/models/tree/master/research/audioset) repository and place in the working directory.
+1. Download the pretrained weights and PCA parameters from the [AudioSet](https://github.com/tensorflow/models/tree/master/research/audioset) repository and place them in the working directory.
 2. Install any dependencies required by [AudioSet](https://github.com/tensorflow/models/tree/master/research/audioset) (e.g., resampy, numpy, TensorFlow, etc.).
 3. Run **"convert_to_pytorch.py"** to generate the PyTorch formatted weights for the VGGish model or download the weights from the [Releases](https://github.com/tcvrick/audioset-vggish-tensorflow-to-pytorch/releases) section.